tea2code/fantasy-rts/documentation/plugins/VanillaJob.md

 The job interface must be implemented by any class which wants to behave as a job.
 All methods are executed by the job handler or job manager and shouldn't be called manually.
 The method `stop()` is called if the job should be stopped.
 The methods `execute()` and `stop()` are called every frame until they return `Finished`, `Stop` or `Cancel`.
 The state `Stop` means that the job handler will switch from calling `execute()` to calling `stop()` while the state `Cancel` means that the job will be scheduled for later execution by another entity.

+The method `stop()` might be called multiple times during the stopping process.
+Any implementation must be prepared for this.

 ### Job Handler

 The job handler is implemented as a tickable module.
 It will execute the currently running jobs every frame until finished.